 International Buddhist Conference, Nepal

-Furthermore, The conference went on a different level when Ani Choing Dolma appeared on stage with the veteran musician of Nepal Nyoo Bajracharya, Raman Maharjan and Gopal Rasaili.
-She performs her greatest hits, including Phool Ko Aakhama.
+The conference reached a new level when Ani Choing Dolma appeared on stage with veteran Nepali musicians Nyoo Bajracharya, Raman Maharjan, and Gopal Rasaili.
+She performed her greatest hits, including "Phool Ko Aakhama."

 More Information

-Duke Nepal Adventure| Kathmandu
+Duke Nepal Adventure | Kathmandu